nd265/viz/_sources/viz.md

 and `y` (vertical axis) coordinates.
 Here, we will use the measurement date as the `x` coordinate and the CO$_{\text{2}}$ concentration as the `y` coordinate.
-while using the `altair` package, We create a plot object with the `alt.chart()` function.
+while using the `altair` package, We create a plot object with the `alt.Chart()` function.
 There are a few basic aspects of a plot that we need to specify:
 \index{ggplot!aesthetic mapping}
 \index{ggplot!geometric object}

-The fundamental object in Altair is the `Chart`, which takes a data frame as a single argument `alt.Chart(co2_df)`

-With a chart object in hand, we can now specify how we would like the data to be visualized.
-We first indicate what kind of geometric `mark` we want to use to represent the data.
-We can set the `mark` attribute of the chart object using the the `Chart.mark_*` methods.

 - The name of the data frame object to visualize.
-    - Here, we specify the `co2_df` data frame.
+    - Here, we specify the `co2_df` data frame as an argument to the `alt.Chart()` function
+- The **geometric object**, which specifies \index{aesthetic mapping} how the mapped data should be displayed.
+    - To create a geometric object, we use `Chart.mark_*` methods (see the [altair reference](https://altair-viz.github.io/user_guide/marks.html) for a list of geometric objects).
+    - Here, we use the `mark_point` function to visualize our data as a scatter plot.
-- The **aesthetic mapping**, which tells \index{aesthetic mapping} `ggplot` how the columns in the data frame map to properties of the visualization.
+- The **geometric encoding**, which tells \index{aesthetic mapping} `altair` how the columns in the data frame map to properties of the visualization.
-    - To create an aesthetic mapping, we use the `aes` function.
+    - To create an encoding, we use the `encode()` function.
+    - The `encode()` method builds a key-value mapping between encoding channels (such as x, y) to fields in the dataset, accessed by field name(column names)
     - Here, we set the plot `x` axis to the `date_measured` variable, and the plot `y` axis to the `ppm` variable.

-- The **geometric object**, which specifies \index{aesthetic mapping} how the mapped data should be displayed.
-    - To create a geometric object, we use a `geom_*` function (see the [ggplot reference](https://ggplot2.tidyverse.org/reference/) for a list of geometric objects).
-    - Here, we use the `geom_point` function to visualize our data as a scatter plot.

-Figure \@ref(fig:03-ggplot-function-scatter)
+{numref}`function_scatter`
 shows how each of these aspects map to code for creating a basic scatter plot of the `co2_df` data.
-Note that we could pass many other possible arguments to the aesthetic mapping and geometric object to change how the plot looks.
+Note that we could pass many other possible arguments to the geometric endcoding and geometric object to change how the plot looks.
 For the purposes of quickly testing things out to see what they look like, though, we can just start with the default settings.